Trial opens in deadly collapse of Italy's Morandi Bridge

 The lawyer for former Austostrade CEO Giovanni Castellucci, who is among the defendants, said the trial would show that the bridge collapsed not as a result of maintenance negligence but due to an original “construction defect.”

-“This is why 43 people died in a terrifying and absurd way,” lawyer Giovanni Paolo Accinni told reporters Thursday outside the Genoa tribunal, the LaPresse news agency reported.
+“This is why 43 people died in a terrifying and absurd way,” lawyer Giovanni Paolo Accinni told reporters Thursday outside the Genoa tribunal.

-The governor of Liguria, Giovanni Toti, said the start of the trial was important for the region but also relatives of the 43 victims.
+The governor of Liguria, Giovanni Toti, said the start of the trial was important for the region but also for relatives of the victims.

 “Starting today, justice and truth are closer and we hope will arrive quickly,” Toti wrote on Facebook.
 “It’s the only way to rebuild the trust between citizens and the state that collapsed on that Godforsaken Aug.
 14.”